 C. Robert Bryant

-Much of Bob’s art education has evolved through travel and living abroad, spending considerable time in the world’s great art museums, walking and painting in the footsteps of the old masters.
-Bryant is a veteran single-handed sailor and never far from the sea, preferring to live on or near the ocean.
+His understanding and appreciation of visual arts has been enriched while living abroad and devoting considerable time in the world’s great art museums, living and painting in the footsteps of the old masters.
+Bryant is a veteran single hand sailor and never far from the sea, preferring to live on or near the ocean.

 A key aspect of his work involves the human figure, seldom included in maritime paintings, but frequently the subject of his work.
 Many of his paintings especially classic yachts, are portraits of crew and owners.